 PhD in Rhetoric and Writing

-The PhD in English Language and Literature with a concentration in Rhetoric and Composition requires 54 hours of coursework, comprehensive exams in three areas, a Foreign Language requirement, and a doctoral dissertation.
+The PhD concentration in Rhetoric and Composition requires 54 hours of coursework, comprehensive exams in three areas, a Foreign Language requirement, and a doctoral dissertation.
 Typically, PhD students have recently completed a Master’s degree in English with something in excess of 30 semester hours.
 The English department accepts up to 24 of those hours toward the PhD degree, leaving students 30 hours of regular course work to complete from the time of matriculation.
 The PhD requires a minimum of four years of extended study to master a specific subject completely and to extend the body of knowledge about that subject.
 Applicants should already possess a Master’s degree in English or a related discipline.

 Note: Students who did graduate work in a discipline other than English likely will not transfer the full 24 hours to the PhD program.
 Such students will need to complete more than 30 hours of regular course work before moving on to the dissertation.
 The Associate Chair of Graduate Studies (ACGS) and the Committee on Studies (COS) determine the number of hours students are able to transfer to the PhD.